BasicStudio/ScratchStuff/ReadME.md

 ### [Download](https://mega.nz/file/PssiUQ4a#hroT0rmH5DOJ1PKDSADDsfFRQyyQQjPhvEjtwmVtnEE)

->  WARNING: The first time running the SWF to EXE Converter will show an error but its nothing to worry about
+>  WARNING: To use the SWF to EXE Converter, be sure to click ok while opening it then click "Clear Input" before adding your swf and converting it